kensiprell/ktorio.github.io/quickstart/coroutines.md

   - /advanced/kotlinx.coroutines.html
 ---

-Ktor makes heavy use of Kotlin coroutines for linear-like asynchronous programming.
+Ktor makes heavy use of Kotlin Coroutines for linear-like asynchronous programming.
 Ktor uses and exposes [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines).

-So it is a good idea to familiarize yourself with a few concepts.
+It is a good idea to familiarize yourself with a few concepts.

 ## Official Documentation